Pokemon Let’s Go, Pikachu and Let’s Go, Eevee is on its way to the Nintendo Switch. Here is everything we know so far.

 Pokemon: Let’s Go, Pikachu and Pokemon: Let’s Go, Eevee are two upcoming JRPGs set to release exclusively for the Nintendo Switch on November 16, 2018.
 For now, I will keep all known info on one single page.
 However, once we get closer to the release date, this should transform into a proper strategy guide.

 These two upcoming video games are re-imaginings of Pokemon Red, Blue, and Yellow: Special Pikachu Edition, which released back in 1996-1999 on the Nintendo Gameboy.
-A few new mechanics borrowed from the Pokemon Go mobile franchise were added on top to make this the perfect introduction to the main Pokemon RPG franchise.
+A few new mechanics borrowed from the Pokemon Go mobile franchise were added on top to make this the perfect stepping stone into the main Pokemon RPG franchise.

 - 1 Version Exclusives

 - 3 Rival

 - 4 Region

 - 8 Poke Ball Plus

 The first thing everyone wants to know is what’s the difference between Let’s Go, Pikachu and Let’s Go, Eevee?
 The primary difference is the Partner Pokemon you choose at the beginning of your adventure.
 In Let’s Go, Pikachu, you start off with Pikachu as your partner; in Let’s Go, Eevee, you start off with Eevee as your partner.